The Hidden Dangers of Testosterone Deficiency: Exploring the Impact on Libido, Muscle Loss, Fat Gain, and Overall Male Health

 Excessive fat around the abdomen can be a sign of low testosterone.#increased abdominal fat

-Increased fat, especially around the abdomen, could be a sign of low testosterone, Dr. Nazari said.
+Increased fat, especially around the abdomen, might be a sign of low testosterone, Dr. Nazari said.
 A study of obese men found that low levels of testosterone lead to fat accumulation, especially in the abdomen.
 “One of the most common reasons for lower testosterone levels with age is an increase in the amount of fat tissue that breaks down testosterone,” explains Dr. Nazari.

 Fat cells also produce aromatase, an enzyme that converts testosterone into estrogen.
 Estrogen causes more fat to accumulate in the abdomen as well as the chest, hips and thighs.